st1hy/Red-Calorie/README.md

 +Here will be description of another Android app excersice.

-## Current state: 0.5 alpha
+## Current state: 0.6 alpha
-* added editting ingredients, meals and new slick swiping on items.
+* Added undo function for deletion of items.
+Its a mix of functional programming (rx) and command pattern
+* Tags have the same swipe to delete/edit as rest of main screens
+* Various bug fixes.
+* More tests

 ## General project goal:
 * TDD from the beggining via esspresso / mockito / roboelectic